vhiribarren/nrf52833-rgb-led-matrix-lib-rust/README.md

 - Arm GCC toolchain
 - The Rust/LLVM target `thumbv7em-none-eabihf` for micro:bit v2

-**This project is already configured to be specifically deployed on the micro:bit v2.**
+**This project is already configured to be specifically deployed on the micro:bit v2.
+The memory map is notably prepared for the nrf52833 chip.**

 Once they are installed: